 Clinical documentation to improve patient care

 Whereas incomplete or incorrect documentation, on the other hand, can have a negative impact on the quality of patients’ treatment.
-Which results in medication mistakes, longer lengths of stay, and improper (or no) post-discharge patient follow-up.
-As well as greater readmission rates, and increased care costs.
+Which results in medication mistakes, longer lengths of stay, and improper (or no) post-discharge patient follow-up, as well as greater readmission rates and increased care costs.

 The importance of clinical documentation for health systems

-Before we jump into clinical documentation to improve patient care and how real-time data can improve patient carewe need to showcase the importance of clinical documentation for health systems.
+Before we jump into clinical documentation to improve patient care and how real-time data can improve patient care, we need to showcase the importance of clinical documentation for health systems.

-On the same note, clinical documentation improvement specialists are trained to have a firm grasp of the clinical details of high-quality care and to be able to spot gaps in electronic health record charting.
+On the same note, clinical documentation specialists are trained to have a firm grasp of the clinical details of high-quality care and to be able to spot gaps in electronic health record charting.
 Consequently, natural language processing and machine learning can help in big ways, but good CDI depends on good person-to-person communication and collaboration.

 Why is clinical documentation improvement important?

-So, it ensures that all patient care team members have the information necessary to treat the patient properly.
+So, it ensures that all patient care team members have the patient information necessary to treat the patient properly.

 How does patient documentation contribute to quality improvement?